StormsGithub/MakerSpace/PythonWorkshop/readme.md

 Some Code  # This is also a comment.
 The interpreter stops reading beyond the #
  ```
-- A useful comment is one that can describe what a component does or what its purpose is in the system.

 **Pseudo-Code**

 Pseudo-code is an important part of breaking down and solving a problem.
 While it may seem like an extra step here, it can save you countless hours when you’re smashing out a programming assessment!
 - Pseudo-code is a description of the steps needed to develop the program, algorithm, or system at hand, in plain language that is easy for humans to read, essentially building steps at a high level to make writing the code easier!
-There’s no specific syntax to follow, so you can write it out in whatever way helps you.
+- There’s no "right way" to do pseudo-code, so write it out in whatever way helps you.
 - For some of the activities provided in this workshop, pseudo-code will be provided to help you start the problem.